PAS: A Training-Free Stabilizer for Temporal Encoding in Video LLMs: Conclusion

 \section{Conclusion}

 We set out from a simple diagnosis: temporal M-RoPE makes attention depend on the IFT of a line spectrum, and under sparse sampling this waveform ripples so that tiny time shifts cause large logit swings.
-Our answer is {Phase Aggregated Smoothing} (PAS), a training-free, inference-time plug-in that applies small, opposed phase offsets across heads so that aggregation averages nearby lags.
-This directly smooths the {effective} modulation while leaving each head’s recovered spectrum unchanged whenever Nyquist holds.
+Our answer is {Phase Aggregated Smoothing} (PAS), a training-free, inference-time plug-in that applies phase offsets across heads so that aggregation averages nearby lags.
+This smooths the modulation introduced by the temporal encoding while leaving each head’s recovered spectrum unchanged whenever Nyquist holds.
 The theory closes the loop: smoother IFT leads to phase-stable attention (\cref{thm:2}); multi-phase averaging smooths the waveform and attenuates nonzero lines (\cref{thm:3}); per-head temporal shifts preserve spectral magnitudes (\cref{thm:4}).
-A minimal implementation that touches only $Q$ on temporal half-dimensions yields negligible overhead.
+A minimal implementation that touches only $Q$ on temporal dimensions yields negligible overhead.
 Under matched token budgets, experiments validate consistent gains, broad offset plateaus, and the predicted trend that benefits taper as sampling densifies.
-In short, PAS changes how modulation is sampled and aggregated, not what is encoded, offering a practical path to phase-robust Video LLMs in low-FPS, frame-merged regimes.
+In short, PAS changes how modulation is sampled and aggregated, not what is encoded, offering a practical path to robust Video LLMs in low-FPS, frame-merged regimes.